Next.js

 preTransform | A slash-separated list of TwicPics API transformations to be performed before resizing the video (see the TwicPics Manipulation documentation).
 Note that anchor and focus are applied after preTransform : if you need to specify a specific focus point for your preTransform then it needs to be part of the expression (like preTransform="focus=auto/crop=50px50p" for instance).
 Be aware that using this option can lead to unexpected results so use with caution! | String | |

 ratio | A unitless width/height or width:height value pair (as in 4/3 or 4:3 ) that defines the aspect ratio of the display area.
 If height is not specified, it is assumed to be 1 .
 A square area will be created by default.
 When set to none , ratio is determined based on width and height as computed by the browser following your CSS definitions.
 The --twic-ratio CSS variable is ignored in this instance.
-You are responsible for properly sizing the component when ratio="none" . | String | 1 |
+You are responsible for properly sizing the component when ratio="none" . | String or number | 1 |

 src | Path to the video.
 When not provided, a red lightweight svg placeholder that displays its intrinsic dimensions is displayed in place of the absent video.
 When env is set to offline , that red lightweight svg is replaced by a simple red placeholder. | String | |